ArmedGuy/discourse_sso_node/README.md

 Also available for PHP [here](https://github.com/cviebrock/discourse-php).

 This is a small class to help with providing an SSO source for Discourse forums.
-It provides 3 help functions for validating incoming requests, extracting nonce, and building the returning queryString.
+It provides three helper functions for validating incoming requests, extracting the nonce, and building the returning queryString.

 For more information on the SSO settings in Discourse, visit <https://meta.discourse.org/t/official-single-sign-on-for-discourse/13045>